-Taking the initiative: 3 strategic questions for a proactive brand in 2025
+Taking the Initiative: 3 Strategic Questions for a Proactive Brand in 2025

-• Researching foreign markets: Observing trends and innovations in other countries can give you "fresh" ideas and inspire new approaches.
+• Researching foreign markets: Observing trends and innovations in other countries can give you fresh ideas and inspire new approaches.

-• Challenge established “truths”: Question the dogmas of your industry and dare to “think outside the box.”
-For example, if the established “truth” is that customers are primarily looking for the lowest price, explore the possibility of offering a premium offering focused on value and customer experience.
+• Challenging established “truths ”: Question the conventional wisdom in your industry and dare to “think outside the box.”
+For example, if the established “truth” is that customers are primarily looking for the lowest price, explore the possibility of offering a premium product focused on value and the customer experience.

-To help you in this forward-looking approach, take inspiration from Clay Christensen's theory on "disruptive innovation."
-According to Christensen, "outsiders" (the "Davids") often succeed in dethroning "leaders" (the "Goliaths") by exploiting "asymmetries": weaknesses of the "Goliaths" that the "Davids" turn into strengths.
+To help you with this forward-looking approach, draw inspiration from Clay Christensen’s theory of “disruptive innovation.”
+According to Christensen, “outsiders” (the “Davids”) often manage to dethrone the “leaders” (the “Goliaths”) by exploiting “asymmetries ”: weaknesses of the “Goliaths” that the “Davids” turn into strengths.

 Think like David: What are your competitors’ weaknesses, and how can you exploit them to create a unique competitive advantage?
 What new technologies or business models are your competitors ignoring or overlooking that you could adopt to gain a head start?